Chapter 21: Strange Sensations

 Aryamna blushed.
 "For you, then."

 Ishvara didn't want the moment to break.
-She had felt more than just a companion to him now.
-After the events of last night, her world became more colourful.
+She felt more than just a companion to him now.
+After the events of last night, her world was more colourful.